aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-pbr-materials-to-objects/_index.md

 // ExEnd:Create3DObject
 ```

+> **Common pitfall:** Forgetting to set the material on the node will leave the object with the default (non‑PBR) appearance.

-## Step 4: Save the 3D Scene
+## Step 4: Save the 3D Scene (STL Export)

-Save the 3D scene, including the applied PBR material, into a specific file format, such as STL.
+Export the entire scene—including the PBR‑enhanced box—to an STL file.
+STL is a widely‑supported format for 3‑D printing and quick visual checks.

 ```java
 // ExStart:Save3DScene